mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/calling-stored-procedures.md

 ---
-title: Calling Stored Procedures
+title: "Calling Stored Procedures with DataGate"
-description: This document guides you through the process of calling stored procedures within a database, including the necessary syntax, parameters, and examples for various database management systems.
+description: "Master the process of calling stored procedures in DataGate.
+This guide offers step-by-step instructions for seamless integration."
 ---

 #### Program Call Example Tutorial